SherG/tester1/site/content/_index.md

 blurb:
   heading: Why ISF?
   text: >-
-    You'll gain impressive strength and agility with our 5-star rated fitness program.
     Endorsed by medical researcher and long-term client Anne Moscona, M.D., our program is based in the very best exercise science.
+You'll gain impressive strength and agility with our fitness training.
+We have a 5-star rating from our clients.
 intro:
   heading: Personal Training
   text: >-